Crime victims are afforded rights pursuant to the Colorado Constitution.

-It is recommended, though not required, that you first attempt to resolve your concerns at the local level.
-Here are some examples of how you might attempt to address your concerns:
+Although not required, we recommended that you first attempt to resolve your concerns at the local level.
+Here are some examples of how you might address your concerns:

 - Discuss your concerns with the person you feel has not provided you with your rights;

-- Seek assistance from your victim advocate or another supportive person such as a counselor;
+- Ask your victim advocate or another supportive person such as a counselor for help;

 - Seek assistance from the elected official or head of the agency that you feel is not providing you with your rights.